Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 Any of these items will immediately transform a vignette in your home to a seasonal one.
 At the same time, you aren’t using a ton of storage space, time, or money to create that seasonal vignette.

 Of course, I love doing a lot more decorating for each season.
-You could say it’s therapy for me to get comfy and creative in my home!
-However, how much or little you decorate for the seasons is totally up to you.
+You could say it’s therapy for me to get comfy and creative in my home on a regular basis!
+However, how much or little you decorate for the seasons is totally up to you and your own style.

 The wonderful thing is that you don’t have to do a lot to still update your home for spring with simple seasonal accents!